datitran/.vimrc/README.md

 control of configs, less unused plugins and a higher learning curve.

 #### Getting started
+1. I store all the backup and swap files in a central folder i.e. use this command `mkdir ~/.vim/.backup ~/.vim/.swp ~/.vim/.undo` to create those directories.
-Clone the `.vimrc` in your root folder and then run `:PluginInstall` in VIM since I use Vundle as a package manager.
+2. Clone the `.vimrc` in your root folder and then run `:PluginInstall` in VIM since I use Vundle as a package manager.

 #### Helpful links
 - [http://vimawesome.com/](http://vimawesome.com/)